felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 {{< figure src="/img/my-mister.png" caption="My very own MiSTer from zerohimself, in its 3D-printed case." position="center" >}}

+## Hardware vs Software Emulation

+A quick word on types of emulation.

-The MiSTer is a completely different beast than products such as the RetroPie, which uses *software* emulation instead of *hardware* emulation.
-Software emulation has been around for decades, and is also fascinating in its own way.
-But hardware emulation based on FPGA is a whole new thing that became mainstream around 2015.
+The most common type of emulation (which has been around since the early 90s at least) is *software* emulation.
+This is what the popular RetroPie platform uses, for example.
+The MiSTer is a completely different beast than products such as the RetroPie, because it relies on *hardware* emulation.
+Both types of emulation run the same ROMs, they just run them differently.
+As I said, software emulation has been around for decades (so it is already very robust), and is also fascinating in its own way.
+Just to prove I'm not a MiSTer fanboy, here's a [blog](http://yetanothergamingblog.blogspot.com/) I started in 2016 to put a spotlight on the
+RetroPie emulation platform. :smile:

+Hardware emulation based on FPGA is a whole new thing that became mainstream around 2015.
 I like to think of it like the 3D-printing of electronic circuitry.
-It is a tool that empowers us, and the technology is young enough that we don't yet have to fear about its potential misuse.
-Now is the time to be dreamy-eyed about it (I hope I didn't jinx it just now!).

-# Is it really accurate?

-In its current stage, most consoles represented on MiSTer are already frighteningly accurate.
+It is a tool that empowers
+us: NASA frequently uses it in its machines (though sadly not for video game related objectives).

+To sum it up, *hardware* emulation can do things impossible via *software*, and vice versa.
+One of the greatest strengths of software emulation on modern hardware, for example, is to run games from current consoles (e.g. Nintendo Switch).
+However, when it comes to retro games, what really matters most is the absence of lag, sound accuracy, accurate clock speed, and (icing on the cake) the possibility to connect to retro displays, i.e. CRTs.
+This is something that the MiSTer is simply more suited to deliver than software emulation.

+This is not to say that because hardware emulation exists we should stop all work on the software emulation of retro games: emulation is a tool, and every use case has different requirements!

+# Why the MiSTer's Accuracy Matters

+In its current stage, most consoles represented on MiSTer are already frighteningly accurate to their original counterparts.
+In fact, they are so accurate that I'm willing to bet that a majority of retro gaming aficionados wouldn't be able to tell if they're playing a MiSTer core or the original hardware when similar video connections are used.
+I know this is a bold statement to make, but trust me, it's that good.

 {{< figure src="/img/nullobject-workbench2.jpeg" caption="The workbench of [nullobject](https://twitter.com/nullobject), one of many FPGA developers specializing in reverse engineering arcade games">}}

+All hype aside, how is this accuracy achieved?
+With measurements, microscopes, and lots of patience.
+Most FPGA developers go as far as to tracking down original schematics for chips used in original consoles to make sure what they output is accurate.
 Since the same electronic circuits are being replicated, the electronic output is also the same.
 Of course, the quality of this replication depends on how detail-oriented FPGA developers want to be.
 In theory, though, the replication could be exact, for all intents and purposes.
 This means:

 * the timings are the same
 * the "lack" of input lag is the same